salaboy/from-monolith-to-k8s/kubernetes-controllers/metacontroller/func-conference-controller/README.md

 kubectl get deployments
 ```

-If you see that a Deployment named `metacontroller-production-tests-conf-jbcnconf` was created, then it worked!
+If you see that a Deployment named `metacontroller-production-tests-jbcnconf` was created, then it worked!

 ### Recap